sematic-ai/sematic/docs/upgrades.md

 ## From vX1.X2.X3 to vY1.Y2.Y3

+{% hint style="info" %}
 This section contains instructions for migrating from one version of Sematic to another.
-It does not cover every version delta, but only (a) from one version to a subsequent one (b) upgrades where there are non-trivial details to pay attention to when performing the upgrade.
+It does not cover every version delta, but only:

+(a) from one version to a subsequent one
+(b) upgrades where there are non-trivial details to pay attention to when performing the upgrade.
+{% endhint %}

 ### v0.23.X to v0.24.Y